Kim Krause Berg, CPACC

-You might not remember me.
+You might not remember me or be familiar with my work with accessibility and UX.
 Many years ago I was part of the search engine marketing industry because I was hired to build websites and promote them on the web.
 I helped people learn how to do it too.

 It all started in 1994 when a friend’s husband turned on his PC and showed me something I had never seen before.
 It was AOL.
 In that instant, the world was right smack in front of me.